 If an encounter does happen, follow this advice from authorities in Western states:

 The mountain lion in Indiana is protected as an exotic mammal.
 State law allows a resident landowner or tenant to kill a mountain lion while it is causing damage to property owned or leased by the landowner or tenant.
 If the landowner/tenant wishes to have someone else kill the mountain lion, that person must get a permit from the DNR Division of Fish & Wildlife.
-Any mountain lion killed should be immediately reported to the DNR using the contact information listed previously.
+Any mountain lion killed should be immediately reported to a DNR wildlife biologist or Central Dispatch of Law Enforcement.

 Cougarnet.org provides an identification guide describing how to tell mountain lions from other animals.